vskogstad/100_days_of_gpu/README.md

 Day 20: Got count array element to pass somehow.

 Day 21: Improved count array element.
 Should have just used atomicAdd from the start.
 Naive single block softmax.

+Day 22: Ironed out some bugs in my softmax-kernel.
+Added warp shuffling.
+Attempted to cache, but see no speedups.